 In summary, it’s best to seek expert legal advice as soon as possible to ensure you understand your rights and the required evidence to make a strong claim can be gathered.
 View time limit information article for more detail.

 Seek legal advice ASAP as some processes need to be started much sooner.
 Talk to our expert personal injury lawyers based in Brisbane, Gold Coast, and Sunshine Coast.
+We've also a presence in regional areas like Cairns, Toowoomba, Townsville, Rockhampton, Bundaberg, and Mackay.
 Call us on 1800 960 482.

 Last updated: